rocketjishao/tagSeq/README.md

 #Simplified procedure for NAD-tagSeq data analysis

-1. Run pycoQC to visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
+1. In MiniConda3 active virtual environment, run pycoQC to visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
 Type in the command below.
 Open the html file to visualize the results.
     pycoQC –f sequencing_summary.txt –o pycoQC.html